opentok/jasmine-npm/README.md

 ## Why the fork?

-For ElectronJS versions 11.0.0-nightly.20200721 and beyond, [https://github.com/lele85/karma-electron-launcher](karma-electron-launcher) is able to capture ElectronJS but no tests get run.
-This fork links to the [https://github.com/v-kpheng/jasmine/blob/electron-missing-jasmineFile/src/core/util.js#L119](jasmine-core patch) as a dependency.
+For ElectronJS versions 11.0.0-nightly.20200721 and beyond, [karma-electron-launcher](https://github.com/lele85/karma-electron-launcher) is able to capture ElectronJS but no tests get run.
+This fork links to the [jasmine-core patch](https://github.com/v-kpheng/jasmine/blob/electron-missing-jasmineFile/src/core/util.js#L119) as a dependency.

 ## Installation
 ```sh